What we know about the deadly Rainbow Bridge explosion

 “We have reviewed and provided information related to a vehicle that stopped at Seneca Niagara Resort & Casino only for a matter of minutes shortly before the crash occurred,” the Seneca Nation said.

-The two, who have not been identified, are said to live in western New York.
-Reportedly, they were speeding in a Bentley when the car rammed into the crossing.
+Reportedly, the couple’s car was speeding in a Bentley when the car rammed into the crossing.

-As of Friday morning, the couple has not been publicly identified by authorities but devastated friends, neighbours and loved ones in the upstate New York community of Grand Island have spoken out paying tribute.
+Devastated friends, neighbours and loved ones in the upstate New York community of Grand Island have spoken out paying tribute to the Villannis.

 The couple’s friend Chuck Meyer told WGRZ of his shock when he learned that the tragedy broadcast on national news involved those close to him.